jacnils/majorna/docs/majorna.1.md

 course similar to Vim.

 Normal mode is the mode Majorna starts in unless a mode argument is specified or another mode is set in the configuration file.
-Note that if `forceinsertmode` is enabled, Normal mode cannot be used and Majorna will start in Insert mode instead.
+Note that if `force_insert_mode` is enabled, Normal mode cannot be used and Majorna will start in Insert mode instead.